lawsonkeith/Teleop/README.md

 4. Resolution of the video stream has to be really low to get low latency.

-#Detailed explanations
+#Detailed explanation

 ##XBOX 360 controller testing
-This has been tested on Xubuntu 15.
+Acquire the windows XBOX wireless driver and install the drivers.
+There's a tutorial here http://www.s-config.com/archived-xbox-360-receiver-install-for-win-xp-and-win-7/ if you buy a cheap Chinese copy and can't get it working.
+The LED on the controller will indicate when it's paired.
+The drivers should already be on linux if it's a recent release, I used Xubuntu 15.
 Use the following commands to look for or test the XBOX controller.

 1. use cat /proc/bus/input/devices, look at 'Handlers' if unsure!
 2. fftest /dev/input/event3